-With comfortable permanent tents under thatch, set along the white sands of Lake Tanganyika, Kungwe Beach Lodge is the perfect base for exploring the beautiful emerald forests of Mahale Mountains National Park.
-Quietly observing the chimpanzees who live here, in their natural habitat, is a once-in-a-lifetime experience.
+With comfortable thatched permanent tents set along the white sands of Lake Tanganyika, Kungwe Beach Lodge is the perfect base for exploring the beautiful emerald forests of Mahale Mountains National Park.
+Quietly observing the chimpanzees who live there, in their natural habitat, is a once-in-a-lifetime experience.

 Kungwe Beach Lodge consists of 10 permanent tents under thatch on raised platforms.
-They are arranged along the edge of the beach, within the cooling canopy of the forest.
-The tents have either a king-sized bed or twin beds; one is a triple/family room with a king-sized bed and twin beds.
+They are arranged along the edge of the beach, under the cooling canopy of the forest.
+The tents have either a king size bed or twin beds.
+One is a triple or family room with a king size bed and twin beds.

 Shaped like a traditional dhow in the middle of the beach, the main lodge has a comfortable lounge area and dining room.
-Often meals are served on the beach and sundowners can be enjoyed next to a crackling beach fire.
+Meals are often served on the beach and sundowners can be enjoyed next to a crackling beach fire.

-The main game-viewing experience at Mahale Mountains National Park is the chimpanzees.
+The main game viewing experience at Mahale Mountain National Park is the chimpanzees.
 Although strictly regulated to conserve both them and their environment, it is almost unheard of for visitors not to get to see these fascinating creatures in their natural habitat.

 Other than tracking the chimpanzees, there are numerous forest walks that range from gentle strolls to 2- to 3-day challenging hikes to reach the top of Mount Nkungwe.

 The lake offers plenty in terms of water activities, including swimming, snorkelling, kayaking and fishing.